layer5labs/meshery-extensions-packages/README.md

       a.
 Light: `action-assets/2024@7/<design-id>-light.png`
       b.
 Dark version: `action-assets/2024@7/<design-id>-dark.png`

       2. `design-assets`: Stores the snapshots taken for catalog items.
-Every time a catalog item is updated the corresponding snapshot for that catalog also gets updated.
-We refer the catalog snaphosts from different locations and hence require a permanenet link.
+Every time a catalog item is updated, the corresponding snapshot for that catalog item is also updated.
+Catalog snapshots are referenced rom different systems, which need unauthenticated, public access to static resources, and therefore, require a permanent link.
       Each catalog item has two versions of the snapshot stored at
       a.
 Light: `actions-assets/design-assets/<design-id-light>.png`
       b.
 Dark: `actions-assets/design-assets/<design-id-dark>.png`